Board of Directors

 Molly McSherry, Head of School

-Molly has 34 years of experience as an educator in both teaching and administration, locally and internationally.
+Molly has 35 years of experience as an educator in both teaching and administration, locally and internationally.
 She holds a B.A. in English and Education from The Catholic University of America and a M.A. in Early Childhood Education from the Institute of Education at University College London.
 Molly is a member of the District of Columbia Reggio Emilia Alliance (DCREA), the North American Reggio Emilia Alliance (NAREA) and the National Association of the Education of Young Children (NAEYC).
-This is Molly’s seventh year with St. John’s.
+This is Molly’s eighth year with St. John’s.

 Jennifer Azzariti, Pedagogical Director